NHSDigital/software-engineering-quality-framework/practices/testing.md

   Effective testing does not stop once software reaches production.
 By integrating [observability](observability.md) into testing, teams gain real-time insights and continuously validate system behavior under real-world conditions.
 Observability-driven testing means using telemetry data, such as metrics, logs, tracing and user analytics, to shape test approach, validate assumptions, detect regressions early and drive continuous improvement.

-  Applying this principle reduces mean-time-to-detection and recovery, improving reliability, enables teams to validate assumptions using real data rather than guesswork, enhances the quality of future releases by continuously learning from real-world usage patterns.
-Increases confidence when releasing frequently, knowing production issues can be quickly identified, understood and addressed.
+  Applying this principle reduces mean-time-to-detection and recovery, improving reliability, enables teams to validate assumptions using real data rather than guesswork, and enhances the quality of future releases by continuously learning from real-world usage patterns.
+It increases confidence when releasing frequently, knowing production issues can be quickly identified, understood and addressed.

 - **Testing is assisted by automation**